mgunyho/Little-Utils/README.md

 # Little Utils

-Little Utils is a small collection of minimalistic [VCV Rack](https://vcvrack.com/) modules, with a focus on usefulness and simplicity instead of faithful analog emulation.
-Here's all of them:
+Little Utils is a small collection of minimalistic modules for the [VCV Rack](https://vcvrack.com/) virtual modular synthesizer, with a focus on usefulness and simplicity instead of faithful analog emulation.
+Here's all of
+them:

 ![all modules](screenshots/all_modules.png)